devops-works/binenv/README.md

 binenv update --all # or -a
 ```

+##### Using custom distributions file

+If you want to use a custom distributions file, you can add a `.yaml` file in
+the `$XDG_CONFIG` directory (often `~/.config/binenv/`).

+This file will be merged with the default distributions file.

+Note that files are evaluated in lexicographical order, so if you want to
+override a default, you should name your file accordingly.

 #### Examples

 - `binenv update`: update available versions for all distributions from github